Victorian brass umbrella stand / walking stick stand, after restoration

 Description

-Victorian brass umbrella stand / cane holder, with 5 sections for umbrellas and canes with end caps and a drip tray, all in excellent condition, ready to be placed in your home.
+Victorian brass umbrella stand / cane holder, with 5 sections for umbrellas and sticks, with end caps and a drip tray, all in fantastic condition, ready to be placed in your home.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Variations from the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a substantial mark on furniture design.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
 Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details